Fr. Ryszard’s story

 In this interview, Smith expresses breathless gratitude to Bishop Malone for re-instating him back in ministry after Bishop Kmiec finally removed him from ministry a full seven years after the 2004 alleged molestation of the seminarian and only upon evidence that he groomed an 8th grader.
 “He gave me my life back,” Smith said, without being challenged by the interviewer with the fact (via Malone’s testimony to the Vatican) that Smith went on to sexually harass two young men in his very first assignment by Malone.

 Two other alleged victims of Smith’s abuse were also interviewed in this report including Smith’s own nephew and Fr.
-Ryszard.
+Biernat.
 Both men were pressed in the interview to go into graphic details of their alleged assaults.
 Palpable to anyone with a pulse is the grueling humiliation envisaged on the faces of these grown men torn to pieces by a corrupt team assembled through time to suppress their due justice and block the path in their journey to regain their human dignity.

 More casualties of the diocesan war to keep up appearances.